 If you are ten weeks or more into your pregnancy, you will need a surgical abortion.
 Depending on exactly how far along you are, there are different procedures available.

-All procedures involve an injection to ensure fetal demise, and the insertion of a dilator to cause your cervix to expand.
-For an earlier abortion, a suction tube is then used to empty your uterus of the pregnancy.
+Some procedures may involve an injection to ensure fetal demise, and the insertion of a dilator to cause your cervix to expand.
+For an earlier abortion, a suction tube is used to empty your uterus of the pregnancy.

 There are potentially serious side effects that result from abortion.
 They can be mental, emotional, or physical, and they vary in intensity in each person.
 It's not uncommon to experience regret, guilt, and grief after an abortion.